The foods we eat affect our well-being.

 Some granola, cereal bars and energy bars can be very high in calories, sugar and trans fats (hydrogenated or partially hydrogenated oils).

-At work: Keep a large ziploc bag with low-fat/low-sugar bars, whole-grain crackers, peanut butter, unsweetened instant oatmeal, cans of tuna, nuts and seeds.
+At work: Keep a large ziploc bag with whole-grain crackers, peanut butter, unsweetened instant oatmeal, cans of tuna, nuts and seeds.
 It’s a good idea to include a knife, fork, spoon and napkins.

 On the go: Make a smaller version of the workplace ziploc for your purse, glove box or briefcase.